joostgrunwald/MetRoBert/README.md

 ## File system

 This directory exists of two parts, one for creating the input that is used for the model and one that contains the model itself.
+See the bottom of this readme for more detailed lists of functionality.

 ## Bagging